asourlas/axart.github.io/README.md

 Instead of training the model from scratch, we relied on a fine-tuning process: we provided the already-trained model with our MIDI data and trained it further.
 That part was done in Python using Google Colab (https://colab.research.google.com)

 ## Custom embeddings
 One of the challenges of using a language model for symbolic music processing is converting the music data into a format that the model understands.
-A popular solution is to encode the data into custom _tokens_, character sets that can be added to the model's existing "vocabulary".
-Unlike the majority of MIDI tokenization techniques (https://arxiv.org/abs/2310.17202), AutoBeat makes use of a custom way to tokenize the MIDI data.
-This is an example:
+A popular solution is to encode the data into custom _tokens_, character sets that can be added to the model's existing vocabulary.

+Unlike most MIDI tokenization techniques (https://arxiv.org/abs/2310.17202), AutoBeat uses a custom, grid-based way to represent MIDI data.
+We believe that this representation was better suited to our use case - electronic music beat generation.

+We split every MIDI beat into four instrument groups, according to their function (e.g. group 1 is comprised of kick, rimshot, snare, and clap) and, for every group, we extracted every event and encoded it to a single text line.

+**Example**

+This is an example of a